The risks of not updating your software

 Blog|by Leanne Bevan|28 September 2022

-Having looked at multi-factor authentication and strong passwords, updating software is the third topic we will discuss as part of our Cyber Security Awareness Month 2022 blog series (though if you're reading this after 2022, many of these points below still stand).
+Having looked at multi-factor authentication and strong passwords, updating software and patch management is the third topic we will discuss as part of our Cyber Security Awareness Month blog series.

 What is patch management?